rishindramani/HubDroid/README.md

-# Welcome to Easy Store!
+# Welcome to Stock Hub!

 Hey there!
-I am Storebot.
+I am Store Bot.
 I will assist you in ordering the products.
 But first, I need to understand your language.
 Please follow the following steps:

 #### Deploying Dialogflow Agent:

-1. Locate the **Easy_Store** zip file in code repository.
+1. Locate the **Stock_Hub** zip file in code repository.
 2. Once you have a zip, head to **Actions on Google** and create a new project by entering a name and country for the project.
 3. Once the project is created, you will be on the **Onboarding** screen.
 Select **Conversational** on this screen.
 4. Fill in the basic details about your action such as invocation phrase, voice, etc in the **'Quick Setup'** section.